 An IAT sensor should be fitted in the intake system in a location that accurately represents intake temperature.
 The most common location is just prior to the throttle body.
 Installing in the manifold is not recommended due to heat soak issues.
 A fast response sensor must be used in all forced induction applications.

-The G4+ VLLink Plug-In ECU supports two IAT installation options:
+The G4+ GTRLink Plug-In ECU supports several options for fitting of a IAT sensor.
+Either of the following options can be used: